sgebbie/encryptinstallation.btrfs/readme.md

-# Ubuntu Full Disk Encryption with BTRFS
+# Ubuntu Full System Encryption with BTRFS
 by Stewart Gebbie
-2018
+2018-11-28

-This is based on the excellent set of instructions and installations scripts that can be found via: [Manual Full System Encryption][manual-full-system-encryption].
+This is based on the excellent set of instructions and installations scripts that can be found via:
+[Manual Full System Encryption][manual-full-system-encryption].

-This does not attempt to provide a nice neat set of scripts to automate the installation for BTRFS, but rather enumerates my various tweaks.
+This does not attempt to provide a nice neat set of scripts to automate the installation for [BTRFS][btrfs], but rather enumerates my various tweaks.
 It also includes some tweaks for issues related to boot time and partitioning.

 In particular I will cover the rough steps taken to:

 1. allow better shrinking of existing Windows partitions
 2. fix boot bug due to Secure Boot and GRUB modules
-4. tweak BIOS sleep state to support hybrid-suspend (TODO)
+4. tweak BIOS sleep state to support hybrid-suspend
 3. tweak creation scripts to support BRTFS
 4. change LUKS keys to reduce boot time (warning)

 __HERE BE DRAGONS__ please take anything said below with a pinch of salt and follow at your own risk.
-I have not double checked all the details and these amendments to the original guide have not been battle tested on other system configurations.
+I have not double checked all the details and these amendments, to the original guide, have not been battle tested on other system configurations.

 ## Partitioning